Digital Curation: Visual History of the Holocaust

 The Holocaust has been a central reference point for European history and a ‘negative founding myth’ of European integration.
 Nowadays, digital technologies and the Internet have profoundly transformed the concepts of history and visual evidence.
 Thus, the question of its representation becomes more pertinent.

-The Hebrew University is part of a consortium consisting of 13 Austrian, German, Israeli and French research institutions, museums, memorial sites, and technology developers that together with American partners will develop models and applications to respond to this challenge.
+The Hebrew University is part of a consortium consisting of 12 Austrian, German, Israeli and French research institutions, museums, memorial sites, and technology developers that together with American and German partners develops models and applications to respond to this challenge.
 The project Visual History of the Holocaust: Rethinking Curation in the Digital Age was awarded €5 million in funding through the European Union‘s Horizon 2020 program.
 It was ranked first in a competitive field of 37 proposals.
 It commenced in January 2019 and runs for four years.
-The joint efforts of the international consortium are coordinated by the Ludwig Boltzmann Institute for History and Society (Vienna), in close collaboration with the Austrian Film Museum (Vienna).
+The joint efforts of the international consortium are coordinated by the Ludwig Boltzmann Institute for Digital History (Vienna), in close collaboration with the Austrian Film Museum (Vienna).

 Background and Objectives